larzconwell/swish/docs/feature_draft.md

 ```
 When returning from functions, if no values are given `nil` is returned.
 Multiple values can be
 returned, and are seperated by spaces or commas.
 If returning at the global level, return can
-only return numbers(integers specifically), defaulting to `0` after which exits the process with
+only return numbers(decimals specifically), defaulting to `0` after which exits the process with
 the given return number.

 #### Exit